 Hi, my name is Jane Doe, and I am a junior informatics major at the Luddy School of Informatics, Computing, and Engineering in Indianapolis.
 In the past year, I’ve strengthened my skills in applying technology solutions through my work in Serve IT with a local nonprofit.
 I am looking for an internship position that will allow me to work in a client-facing role but also require some technical analytics.
 The position posted in Handshake by your company piqued my interest, and I’d like to know more about what type of experience you require and the best way to apply.

-Hello, I’m John Doe, and I am a first-year student in the human computer interaction master’s degree program the Luddy School of Informatics, Computing, and Engineering in Indianapolis.
+Hello, I’m John Doe, and I am a first-year student in the human computer interaction master’s degree program at the Luddy School of Informatics, Computing, and Engineering in Indianapolis.
 Prior to graduate school, I worked for four years as a software development consultant for a large public consulting firm.
 I combined my love for problem solving with business, and this passion led me to further pursue my education.
 Can you tell me what skills you look for in a candidate that can really set them apart?